 If you want to add a cargo owner to the “Cargo” entry, click the “Add Cargo Owner” button and select from the “Company” list.
 (To create a new cargo owner, see: How create a new agent/cargo owner in [Contacts]?)

 How to add cargo figures?

-You can add cargo figures only to an already existing cargo entry. *How to create a new cargo record is described in: “How to add a cargo?”
+You can only add cargo figures to an existing cargo entry. *How to create a new cargo record is described in: “How to add a cargo?”